vzcaffaro/programming-languages-2020/assignments.md

 #### List of Assignments

 [Assignment 1](assignment-1.md) (9%): Functional Programming: First Steps in Haskell.
+- Part 1 handed out Sept 15, **deadline Sept 28**.
+- Part 2 handed out Sept 17, material covered by Sep 24, **deadline Oct 1**.
-Part 1 handed out Sept 15 (Part 2 to follow on Sept 17), hand-in Sept 28 (midnight, via github, but send me an email as well).
+(Deadlines are by the end of the day, via github, but send me an email as well).
 I recommend to do Part 1 in the first week and Part 2 in the second week.

 Assignment 2 (9%): Interpreter of a functional programming language